I think I have experienced relationship abuse

 The Bridge (Bristol’s Sexual Assault Referral Centre) offers medical care, emotional and psychological support, and practical help to anyone who has been raped or sexually assaulted, regardless of your gender, sexuality or identity.
 Their advisers are trained to look after the needs of a survivor of rape or sexual assault to ensure they receive the best possible care and understanding.
 They also offer examinations for forensic evidence if the incident was less than 8 days ago.
 Contact them 24/7 for free on 0117 342 6999.

 The Survivor Pathway is also an online resource for anyone wanting to know more about specialist sexual violence support services in the South West.

 - Wellbeing Advisers are available for all students and are a great way to talk to someone about how you’re feeling, and they can make referrals to the Student Counselling Service if further support would be helpful for you.

 - We know that when people experience relationship abuse of any kind, it can have an impact on being able to engage or focus on your studies.
-Please consider submitting extenuating circumstances if your studies have been or are being affected.
+Please consider submitting exceptional circumstances if your studies have been or are being affected.
 A Wellbeing Adviser can help you with this so you don’t need to share any details of what happened.

 Other sources of support